 Feast now returns every September, bringing marquee events, special dinner series, hands-on classes, boozy discussions and more.
 This year’s festival runs from Sept.
-13–16, bringing back much beloved-events.
+13–16, bringing back beloved events.
 These include “Brunch Village,” which transforms Pioneer Courthouse Square into an open-air food hall, with Portland’s culinary greats serving up tasty bites and drinks to huge crowds.
-“Smoked!” at The Fields Park in Northwest Portland also makes a return, offering a meat and smoke-fueled evening with beer, cocktails and wine.
+“Smoked!” also makes a return to The Fields Park in the Pearl District, offering a meat- and smoke-fueled evening with beer, cocktails and wine.

 The “Grand Tasting” is one of the festival’s most prominent events, where up-and-coming chefs and makers predict and sample what’s ahead in the food and drink scene.
 This year’s iteration features culinary creations by local makers like AnniePies and Ground Up PDX, lauded Portland chefs like Johanna Ware from Smallwares and Patrick McKee from SouthFork, and more than 80 other vendors.